octobercms/docs/3.x/extend/forms/form-controller.md

     title: View Blog Post
 ```

-The following configuration options are supported for the Preview page.
+The following properties are supported for the Preview page.

-Option  | Description
+Property  | Description
 ------------- | -------------
 **title** | a page title, can refer to a [localization string](../system/localization.md).
 **form** | overrides the default form fields definitions for the preview page only.

 ### Custom Messages

-Specify the `customMessages` option to override the default messages used by the Form Controller.
+Specify the `customMessages` property to override the default messages used by the Form Controller.
 The values can be plain text or can refer to a [localization string](../system/localization.md).

 ```yaml
 customMessages: